vdbrink/vdbrink.github.io/projects/retrofit_kitchen_appliances.md

 ## Oven

-An oven can be made smarter with automations that notify you when it's on it set temperature.
+An oven can be made smarter with automations that notify you when it has reached its set temperature.

 <img src="images_kitchen_appliances/oven.webp" alt="smart oven" width="200px" {{margin}}>

 **Sensors and automations**

-* With a [smart plug](/buy/smart_home_best_buy_tips#smart-socket) with energy consumption monitoring: when the power consumption drops, it reached his preset temperature.\
+* With a [smart plug](/buy/smart_home_best_buy_tips#smart-socket) with energy consumption monitoring: when the power consumption drops, it has reached its preset temperature.\
  First check the manual of your oven to see if the wattage is below the maximum of the smart socket.
   <a href="images_kitchen_appliances/oven_power.png" target="_blank">
   <img src="images_kitchen_appliances/oven_power.png" alt="oven power measurement" width="350px"/>